 Cannabis – as marijuana – has traditionally been included in the educational curricula of health care professionals only as a drug of abuse.
 In recent years, much has been learned about the endocannabinoid system and the physiological impacts of both endogenous and exogenous cannabinoids.
 In this certificate program, gaining an understanding of the science underlying endocannabinoids, phytocannabinoids, and synthetic cannabinoids as well as their clinical applications will help to close the educational gap.
 Expert faculty will provide a didactic and interactive experience for health care professionals who choose to obtain the fully accredited Certificate in Cannabis Medicine from Thomas Jefferson University, one of the most highly respected health sciences universities in the United States.

 This certificate is offered in partnership with the Center for Forensic Science Research & Education.
 For over twenty years the Center has been at the forefront of the forensic community, providing novel developments in research, training and education in the forensic sciences.
 Their internationally recognized staff have partnered with the Institute of Emerging Health Professions at Thomas Jefferson University to provide an unparalleled learning experience in this emerging field.

 |Cultural History, Regulation, and Policy of Cannabis or

 Cannabinoid Research Design

 |Conventional & Cannabinoid Therapy of Disease||3||CMD 504||Online|

 Are you interested in taking the Cultural History, Regulation, and Policy of Cannabis or Cannabinoid Research Design course?
 Courses will begin on January 13, 2020.
 Learn how to apply here as a non-matriculated student.

 To view the academic calendar, please visit our Academic Calendar page.

 Tuition and fees vary by program and term.
-For more information, please visit our Tuition Information page and view the 'Institute of Emerging Health Professions' section.
+For more information, please review our Tuition Information (PDF) in the 'Institute of Emerging Health Professions' section.